 Generally, the younger your age, the less your premium will be.
 The reason is that insurance companies take more risk insuring older folks who are statistically closer to death.

-If you buy burial insurance when you are 50, you’ll pay less each month than if wait to purchase a policy when you are 70 years old.
+If you buy burial insurance when you are 50, you’ll pay less each month than if you wait to purchase a policy when you are 70.

-If you want to get an accurate cost, fill in the instant QUOTE box on this page.
+If you want an accurate cost, fill in the instant QUOTE box on this page.

-According to NFDA, $8,755 is the average cost of a funeral today.
-This figure doesn’t include additional costs like obituary and flowers.
+According to NFDA, $8,755 is the average funeral cost today.
+This figure doesn’t include additional costs like an obituary and flowers.

 You may need to allot $12,000 to $15,000 to cover your funeral cost.
-Other final expenses you need to factor in your computation include credit card bills, medical bills, and legal fees.
+You must factor in your computation of other final expenses, including credit card bills, medical bills, and legal fees.

 $12,000 funeral cost